maxbrc/opnsense-time-control/README.md

 4. Create a new API key
 5. The downloaded file contains everything you need to progress further.
 6. Don't forget to **Save and go back**.

+### Using Docker (recommended)
+Coming soon...
 ### Using systemd
+#### Requirements
+- Locate your node executable by using `which node`
+- From OPNsense, grab the API key, it's secret and the UUID of the correct rule
+- A running MongoDB instance.
+Take a look at https://www.mongodb.com/docs/manual/installation/.
+Follow through the entire guide for your operating system and make sure `mongod` is running.
+#### Procedure
 1. Pull the latest stable release
 2. Create a systemd service
   1. Create `opnsense-time-control.service` at `/etc/systemd/system/`